How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each mL of isotonic, sterile, red-orange-to-red solution for IV use only, contains doxorubicin 2 mg.
-Nonmedicinal ingredients: sodium chloride, water for injection, and hydrochloric acid to adjust the pH (3.0).
-Preservative-free.
+Each mL of sterile, red-orange, isotonic, preservative-free solution contains 2 mg of doxorubicin hydrochloride.
+Nonmedicinal ingredients: sodium chloride, water for injection, hydrochloric acid, and sodium hydroxide to adjust the pH to a target of 3.0.

 How should I use this medication?